Driving nuclear physics forward through cutting-edge detector technology and electronics.

 Beta Decay Station

 The Beta-Decay Station at SPES is a dedicated experimental setup for the study of radioactive decays of exotic nuclei delivered at low energy by the SPES ISOL facility.
-Designed to provide a comprehensive view of the decay process, the station combines two complementary measurement points: a high-resolution gamma-decay station based on HPGe detectors for beta-delayed gamma spectroscopy, and an electron station equipped with the SLICES Si(Li) spectrometer for conversion-electron and E0 studies.
+Designed to provide a comprehensive view of the decay process, the station combines two complementary measurement points: a high-resolution gamma-decay station based on HPGe detectors for beta-delayed gamma spectroscopy, and an electron station equipped with the SLICES Si(Li) spectrometer for conversion-electron spectroscopy.
 Both systems are served by a common tape-transport system, which removes the implanted activity after each measurement cycle and brings fresh material into position, reducing long-lived background and enabling efficient studies of short-lived nuclei.
 In this way, the station offers a versatile platform for investigating half-lives, decay schemes, electromagnetic transition strengths, and structure effects in nuclei far from stability.

 LaBr3